 Where to Stay Near Glacier national Park

 Note: My trip to northwest Montana was sponsored by Glacier Country Tourism, but all opinions are my own.
+I also visited Glacier National Park as a guest of Pursuit Glacier Park Collection to review these hotels.
 This post contains affiliate links.
 If you click a link and make a purchase, I may receive a small commission.

 Before we get to all the things to do around Glacier National Park, let’s first figure out where to stay near Glacier National Park, especially since getting reservations inside of the park requires some serious advance planning and lots of driving to get from one section of the park to the other.

-If you are going to be visiting many of the attractions near Glacier National Park, you will be better off staying west of the park, in West Glacier or the surrounding areas.
-Many of the places to visit near Glacier National Park included below are better accessed from the areas west of the park.
+If you are going to be visiting many of the attractions and activities near Glacier National Park, you will be better off staying west of the park, in West Glacier or the surrounding areas, as many of the things to do near Glacier National Park are better accessed from the areas west of the park.

 Staying in Kalispell to the southwest of Glacier will provide more budget options as there are a number of chain hotels just outside of the downtown.
 Plus, while there are great restaurants and breweries in town, the area by the highway and hotels also has superstores, chain restaurants, and fast food/fast casual options.
 When I visited, I stayed at the Homewood Suites by Hilton in Kalispell, which was quite convenient and nice.